condabench/condabench_details/README.md

 <p align="center">
     <img width="40%" src="https://raw.githubusercontent.com/condabench/condabench_details/refs/heads/main/assets/evaluation_phase.png">
 </p>
 We employ a multi-agent workflow to evaluate Conversational DA tools and test them on the basis of answer correctness and conversational proficiency.
-To automate evaluation of such conversational tools, we first simulate a conversation using a user-proxy, then evaluate the responses obtained.
+To automate evaluation of such conversational tools, we first simulate a conversation using a User Proxy, then evaluate the responses obtained.

 ### Simulation
-We define a user-proxy agent which simulates a conversation with an external DA tool when it tries to find a solution to the query asked.
+We define a User Proxy agent which simulates a conversation with an external DA tool when it tries to find a solution to the query asked.
 In order to evaluate a DA tool, you should first run this workflow and then proceed towards the evaluation script.
+<br><br>

+> [!NOTE]
+> The prompts for the User Proxy agent is available [here](https://github.com/condabench/condabench_details/blob/main/code_gen/user_proxy.md).
+This agent is powered by GPT-4o.

 ### Evaluation
 After the simulation stage, we run evaluation to get the correctness and conversation quality score.
+<br><br>

+> [!NOTE]
+> The prompts for both the evaluator agents are available [here](https://github.com/condabench/condabench_details/blob/main/eval/evaluators.md).
+Both agents are powered by GPT-4o.